doctorfree/MusicPlayerPlus/README.md

 - Automatic daemonization and config file generation.

 In order to activate the YAMS scrobbler you will need an account with Last.fm.
+Free accounts with Last.fm include many of the service features and can provide extensive listening history statistics.
+If you do not wish to use Last.fm to analyze MPD track plays then this optional setup step can be ignored and no action is required as MusicPlayerPlus disables YAMS by default.
+Disable a previously activated YAMS service with the command `mpplus -y`.

 Activate the YAMS scrobbler for Last.fm with the command: